Schedule Data Import [Video]

 4. Import

-• Once the files are imported, the left side of the screen (see snip below) will run through each of the validation checks to ensure the schedule data files comply with the Avail import process.
+• After the files are imported, the left side of the screen (see snip below) displays the validation tests that are performed against the imported data to ensure the schedule data files are correct and contain no errors, and comply with the Avail import process.

 • It is important to pay attention to the colors as the system moves from one check to the next